First GM safety-defect trial set for January 2016

-NEW YORK, Nov 6 (Reuters) - A federal judge in Manhattan has set Jan.
+NEW YORK (Reuters) - A federal judge in Manhattan has set Jan.
 11, 2016, for the first trial in consolidated litigation against General Motors Co over a series of safety issues, including a faulty ignition switch, that have prompted millions of recalls this year.

 U.S. District Judge Jesse Furman in the Southern District of New York on Thursday chose the date for the bellwether, or test, trial, during a court hearing in the litigation, which consists of approximately 130 lawsuits so far against the car maker.
 The cases include claims for personal injury and wrongful death, as well as lost vehicle value stemming from the recalls.